-Consider a concrete illustration not from a Southern state, but from Arizona, where we have unusually transparent access to the recent redistricting process.
-In 2000, voters there passed a citizen initiative that removed the power to design congressional and state legislative districts from the state legislature and gave it to an entity called the Independent Redistricting Commission.49 The enacted initiative expressly required the Commission to make creation of competitive districts one of its six priorities.
+Consider a recent illustration from Arizona, where we have unusually transparent access to the recent redistricting process.
+In 2000, voters there passed a citizen initiative that removed the power to design congressional and state legislative districts from the state legislature and gave it to an entity called the Independent Redistricting Commission.70 The enacted initiative expressly required the Commission to make creation of competitive districts one of its six priorities.
 Because districting was done by commission, rather than the legislature, there is an unusual clear public record of the process.
 Before the Commission drew initial districts, Republicans had a 5% voter registration advantage statewide.
 But the first thing the Commission did, as legally obligated, was to create the required number of VRA districts.
 After that was done, the Republican advantage in the rest of the state shot up to 16%.
 The significance of these differences must be appreciated: when candidates are within 5%, the race is defined as competitive by all standards; when they are 16% apart, the race is typically considered a landslide and safe for the dominant party's candidate.
 The Arizona process thus exemplifies the contributing roles the cascading effect of the VRA in the modern practice of safe districting - from which more partisan and polarized candidates on both sides tend to emerge, win, and stay in office.
-A similar dynamic was at work in Georgia, and it is surely true in many other states with significant minority populations.50 Thus, VRA districts themselves are not competitive in partisan terms; and their creation makes it more difficult as well to create other districts that are competitive.
+A similar dynamic was at work in Georgia.71